Sea Ranch Modernism in San Francisco

 The Third Bay is characterized by an interest in verticalism that Charles Moore described as an "instant tradition of shed-roofed, free-windows, sliced cubistic forms".
 The style favored asymmetry and its austere, almost brutal form derived from vernacular roots and perhaps also the influence of the wild, wind-swept Sonoma coast.
 The austerity was tempered by the domestic scale and luminous interiors, which were commonly of rough-sawn timber cladding tempered by suspended Japanese rice paper lamp shades and colorful Marimekko textiles.
 The interior spaces sometimes featured double volumes and dramatic light plays cast from skylights and high-level windows, which could be numerous and carefully positioned to take maximum advantage of animated sunlight and shadowplay.

 Doubtless, Homsey chose the elevated site above the Castro and Mission based upon its extraordinary views of San Francisco.
-Externally, the shingle-cad building exudes a quiet confidence and doesn't give too much away; only the expressive fenestration and domes of the skylights hint at the intricate and carefully planned program of interior spaces.
+Externally, the shingle-clad building exudes a quiet confidence and doesn't give too much away; only the expressive fenestration and domes of the skylights hint at the intricate and carefully planned program of interior spaces.
 Homsey carefully framed the views of San Francisco to the north of the site and created a harmonious balance between views and the seclusion of the interior space.
+Homsey went on to design a house next door in a complimentary aesthetic for his friend Don Carter, a noted landscape architect who designed the landscape scheme for both houses.

 Second floor hallway with hanging Mariemekko textile